nadeemcrewlogix/samplecode-laravel/readme.md

 Thank you for considering contributing to the Origami CMS !
 The contribution guide can be found in the [Laravel documentation](https://www.crewlogix.com).

-## Security Vulnerabilities

-If you discover a security vulnerability within Origami CMS, please send an e-mail to Taylor Otwell at muhamad.nadeem@crewlogix.com.
-All security vulnerabilities will be promptly addressed.

 ## License